-Microstep resolutions and output current are programmable, the former can be set from full-step to

-102,400 steps/rev and the latter can be set from 0.5A to 8.2A.
-See more information about Microstep and Output Current Setting in Section 14.
+Microstep resolutions and output current are programmable, the former can be set from full-step to 102,400 steps/rev and the latter can be set from 0.5A to 4.2A.
+See more information about Microstep and Output Current Setting in Section 13.

-However, when it's not in software configured mode, this drive uses an 8-bit DIP switch to set microstep resolution, and motor operating current, standstill current and pulse active edge as shown in the following figure:
+However, when it's not in software configured mode, this drive uses an 8-bit DIP switch to set microstep resolution, and motor operating current, as shown below: